franchsli/SignSpeak/README.md

 - Implement multiline text in video_translation
 - Implement a variable to display short text (the latest words in the prediction_history) to improve UX without affecting the translation's integrity.
-- Delete main.py and my_functions.py files as are not needed anymore.
 - Think about model switching in translations
   (whether if letters or words model should be used in the current video translation).
 - Collect more sentences to train the VideoHandler with.